Pope declares sainthood of two Indians, four Italians

 Francis added to the roster of Catholic saints a Keralan mystic nun, an Indian priest and social reformer, the former Bishop of Vicenza, and three members of the Franciscan order.

-"They responded with extraordinary creativity to the commandment of love of God and neighbor," Pope Francis told crowds in St. Peter's Square in the Vatican.
+"They responded with extraordinary creativity to the commandment of love of God and neighbour," Pope Francis told crowds in St. Peter's Square in the Vatican.

 Portraits of the newly sanctified hung from St. Peter's Basilica, in front of which 5,000 Keralan Catholics and two local government ministers joined the crowd, according to the Union of Catholic Asian News.